 Wake Forest University is a great option for students pursuing a Communication & Media Studies degree.
 In addition to its bachelor's programs, Wake Forest University offers graduate degrees in Communications.
 Positioned in Winston-Salem, North Carolina, this college is a good final choice for students who enjoy the exhilaration of a popular city.

 Even if you aren't from North Carolina, you aren't going to feel as if you're the odd one out at this school.
 Around 76.7% of students are from out-of-state.The major with the most students enrolled at this school is economics.
-A virtual tour may be a good way to explore Wake Forest University.
+Take a virtual tour to explore Wake Forest University's campus.

 New York University is a good choice for individuals interested in a Communication & Media Studies major.
 Students who complete this degree state that they receive average early career income of communications and mid-career income of $79,447.
 The location in a major city is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.